corybrunson/ggalluvial/paper.md

 * _lodes_, subdivisions of strata by their intersections with alluvia
 * _flows_, segments of alluvia between strata

+These layers, and other plot elements, are illustrated in the alluvial plot below, which visualizes changes in several students' curricula (based on their declared majors) across several academic terms:

+![](paper/figure-1.png)

+Each axis corresponds to an odd-valued term (1 through 15), at which the students are grouped into strata according to their curricula---Art History, Ceramic, etc. The individual students can be tracked from term to term along their alluvia: for instance, one student started out in Digital Art, encoded by the blue ribbon, but switched to Painting in the 11th term, where the ribbon turns pink.
+The partially transparent flows are colored according to their originating (not their terminating) terms, and the lodes where they intersect the strata are obscured by the solid-colored strata themselves.
+When a student's curriculum is unknown, they are grouped into the "missing" (`NA`) stratum, which is weighted negatively in this example.

 Plot layers are formed by pairing stats (statistical transformations) with geoms (mappings to graphical elements and properties); while every stat and geom has a conventional default, alternative grammatical pairings provide combinatorial richness to plotting possibilities.
+In the above example, the alluvium geom was paired with the flow stat, so that the flows of each alluvium could change color across the axes.
-The following alluvial plot depicts several meaningful stat--geom combinations from the documentation.
-Default pairings, other within-package ("alluvial") pairings, and pairings of alluvial stats with other geoms are differentiated by color:
+Other meaningful stat--geom combinations can be found in the documentation, including pairings of the three alluvial stats (stratum, alluvium, and flow) with the text, errorbar, and pointrange geoms.

-![](paper/figure-1.png)

-Alluvial layers can interpret two forms of tidy data, long (one row per lode) and wide (one row per alluvium), related by the pivot operations of tidyr [@Wickham2019].
+Alluvial layers can interpret tidy data in either of two formats: long (one row per lode) and wide (one row per alluvium).
+These are related by the pivot operations of tidyr [@Wickham2019] and can be toggled between using the custom functions `to_lodes_form()` and `to_alluvia_form()`.
 The alluvial stats require custom aesthetics---either `stratum` and/or `alluvium` in combination with `x`, if the data are in long format, or some number of axis specifications (`axis1`, `axis2`, etc.), if the data are in wide format.[^warnings] Because the alluvial geoms are specialized to these stats, no pairings with outside stats are currently supported.

 [^warnings]: Because these aesthetics are not recognized by ggplot2, they produce warnings under some conditions.